-If you like making and canning your own fresh salsa, this is the perfect recipe to put it to good use!
+If you like making and canning your own fresh salsa, this is the perfect recipe to put it to good use.
 It gives you a jump start on making the gazpacho for this recipe, since you only need to add in a few extra ingredients (including fresh cilantro).
 Then, use black beans and sliced olives to make delicious and nutritious no-chop quesadillas.
-Your Mexican-inspired feast will be ready to eat in just 30 minutes!
+Your Mexican-inspired no-chop feast will be ready to eat in just 30 minutes.

 Chicken Tender Kabobs

 Instead of chopping chicken breast to fit your skewers, just buy chicken tenders the next time you’re in the meat section.
-As this recipe proves, they’re great for threading on skewers with fresh mushrooms and mini sweet peppers.
-While they’re on the grill, stir together a quick spicy yogurt sauce for dunking—just remember, no double-dipping!
+As this recipe proves, they’re great for threading on skewers with fresh mushrooms and mini bell peppers.
+While they’re on the grill, stir together a quick spicy yogurt sauce for dunking.

 Mediterranean Salad on Mini Naan

-One of the best parts of getting your protein from beans like chickpeas is that there’s no chopping involved!
+One of the best parts of getting your protein from beans like chickpeas is that there’s no chopping involved.
 Crack open a can of garbanzo beans, then dress it up for dinner with fresh mozzarella balls, arugula, basil, and Kalamata olives.
-Then, you can scoop up bunches of this salad and eat it with naan to make a fast, health, no-chop dinner.
+Then, you can scoop up bunches of this salad and eat it with naan to make a fast, healthy, no-chop dinner.